deepanshs/mrsimulator/docs/introduction.rst

 A site object holds single site NMR interaction paramters, which includes the nuclear shielding and quadrupolar interaction parameters.
-Consider the example below of the JSON serialization of a **Site** object for a deuterium nucleus.
+Consider the example below of a JSON serialization of a **Site** object for a deuterium nucleus.

 .. _listing_site:
 .. code-block:: json